Development of a dual-phase xenon time projection chamber prototype for the RELICS experiment: Detector data analysis

 \subsubsection{Electron lifetime estimation}

 The ability to drift ionization electrons over distances on the order of tens of millimeters with minimal loss is a fundamental requirement for the performance of a dual-phase xenon TPC.
 The primary mechanism for electron loss during drift is attachment to electronegative impurities, such as O$_2$ and H$_2$O, that may be present in the xenon or emitted from detector materials.
-A key parameter quantifying xenon purity is the electron lifetime, $\tau_e$, defined as the mean time that ionized electrons can drift in xenon before being captured by impurity molecules.
-The surviving fraction of electrons, $\eta$, after a drift time $t_{\mathrm{d}}$ follows an exponential attenuation law:
+A key parameter quantifying xenon purity is the electron lifetime, $\mathrm{\tau_e}$, defined as the mean time that ionized electrons can drift in xenon before being captured by impurity molecules.
+The surviving fraction of electrons, $\eta$, after a drift time $\mathrm{t_d}$ follows an exponential attenuation law:

-To measure $\tau_e$ in the RELICS prototype, we use the monoenergetic 41.5~keV decay of $^\mathrm{83m}$Kr, which is injected as a gaseous calibration source and uniformly distributed in the active volume.
-Events within a central fiducial radius ($\mathrm{r^2~<~1000~mm^2}$) are selected to minimize optical and charge-collection variations.
+To measure $\mathrm{\tau_e}$ in the RELICS prototype, we use the $\mathrm{41.5~keV}$ total energy deposition from the $\mathrm{^{83m}Kr}$ cascade decay, reconstructed by summing the signals from the $\mathrm{32.1~keV}$ and $\mathrm{9.4~keV}$ transitions.
+This source is injected as a gaseous calibration source and uniformly distributed in the active volume.
+Events within a central fiducial radius ($\mathrm{r^2 < 1000~mm^2}$) are selected to ensure uniform detector response, while regions near the gate and cathode (drift time $<5$~\textmu s or $>20$~\textmu s) are excluded to avoid electric field non-uniformities.
 Since the initial ionization yield is constant for these events, the decrease in the position-corrected S2 signal can be attributed to electron attachment.
 In this analysis, we use an S2 signal corrected for spatial non-uniformity only, denoted as $\mathrm{scS2}$, to isolate the loss effect along the drift time.
 The data are binned by drift time, and the mean $\mathrm{scS2}$ value is computed for each bin at a certain drift time.

-Figure~\ref{fig:electron_lifetime} shows the dependence of $\mathrm{scS2}$ on drift time, where the exponential decrease clearly illustrates charge attenuation.
-The fitted lifetime of $\mathrm{\tau_e = 59 \pm 2~\mu s}$ indicates high xenon purity in the detector.
-For the maximum drift time of approximately 20~\textmu s, this lifetime corresponds to a $\sim$28\% charge loss, acceptable for stable operation and accurate energy reconstruction.
+Figure~\ref{fig:electron_lifetime} shows the dependence of $\mathrm{scS2}$ on drift time, where the exponential decrease signifies charge attenuation due to electronegative impurities.
+The fitted lifetime of $\mathrm{\tau_e = 215 \pm 17~\mu s}$ indicates the xenon purity level in the detector.
+This result was obtained at a circulation rate of $\mathrm{12.78~SLPM}$.

-The measured $\tau_e$ reflects the xenon purity, strongly dependent on the recirculation and purification efficiency.
-The result shown in Fig.~\ref{fig:electron_lifetime} was obtained at a circulation rate of 7.71~SLPM.
-A subsequent run at 12.78~SLPM improved $\tau_e$ to about 63~\textmu s, confirming the positive correlation between purification rate and xenon purity.
-For the full-scale RELICS experiment with a longer drift region, a millisecond-scale lifetime will be required, to be achieved through low-outgassing materials and enhanced purification capacity.